 \subsection{Instantiation of White-Box LLM Controller}

 We instantiate the white-box LLM as a controller to generate additional guidance that assists the black-box LLM in understanding and solving a diverse range of problems.
-Given the varying complexity and distinct characteristics of different tasks, the controller should be capable of generating guidance in various formats.
-We provide examples corresponding to reasoning, planning, and personalization tasks (Figure~\ref{fig:guidance}):
+Given varying complexity and distinct characteristics of different tasks, the controller should be capable of generating guidance in various formats.
+Examples of reasoning, planning, and personalization tasks are in Figure~\ref{fig:guidance}.

 \textbf{Problem Decomposition for Reasoning.} For reasoning tasks, generating a sequence of reasoning steps is essential to solve the problem effectively.
 Existing works~\citep{zhouleast} have observed that models often perform poorly on tasks that require solving problems more complex than the exemplars provided in the prompts.
-To enable the model to develop better reasoning and overcome the easy-to-hard generalization issue, one strategy is to decompose complex problems into a series of simpler sub-problems and solve them sequentially.
+To enable the model to better reason and overcome the easy-to-hard generalization issue, one strategy is to decompose complex problems into a series of simpler sub-problems and solve them sequentially.
 Therefore, for reasoning tasks, the white-box LLM controller outputs decomposed sub-tasks to assist the subsequent black-box LLM generator in enhancing its reasoning capabilities.

 \textbf{High-Level Plan for Planning.} For planning tasks, LLMs are required to generate a sequence of actions that constitute a plan to solve the given problems.
 A common strategy~\citep{sun2024adaplanner, zhao2024epo} is to apply hierarchical planning for complex solutions, where a high-level planner decomposes the task into sub-goals, and a low-level planner generates a sequence of admissible actions corresponding to each specific sub-goal.
-To enhance the black-box LLM's planning capabilities, we leverage the white-box controller to generate high-level plans as guidance to simplify the problems.
+To enhance the black-box LLM's planning capabilities, we leverage the white-box controller to generate high-level plans as guidance for simplification.

 \textbf{User History Summarization for Personalization.} For personalization tasks, LLMs are required to tailor outputs to individual users.
 Existing work~\citep{richardson2023integrating} accomplishes this by concatenating the user's input query with a profile summarizing the user's preferences and behavior patterns.
 To enhance the black-box LLM's personalization capabilities, we utilize the white-box LLM controller to generate summaries of user histories.
 This approach enables black-box LLMs to better understand users and generate tailored content accordingly.